nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-parameters.md

 * [**SQL Server 2019 CTP3.2 & Java**][3].
 SQL Server 2019 CTP 3.2 and Azule OpenJDK.
 * [**SQL Server 2019 & Java Null Handling: Take Two**][6].
 We take a second look at how to handle null values in datasets being passed to and from Java code.

+## Pre-req

+If you want to follow along with what we are doing in this post, you need:

+* A SQL Server 2019 CTP 3.0, (or later), instance.
+* A database where you have registered Java as a language.
+Read [this post][2] if you are unsure how to register Java as an external language.
+* The Java Language SDK deployed to the database above.
+[This post][1] explains how.
+* Understand how to deploy Java code to the database.
+The post [here][5] helps with that.

+You also need an editor with which you can write Java code.
+I am partial to **Visual Studio Code** myself, and I wrote a post about VS Code and Java [here][7].

 ## Parameter Recap

 Let us take a look back at parameters to refresh our memory.